How to Earn or Upgrade Your Florida Appraiser License

 Florida Appraiser License: Certified Residential

-How to become a real estate appraiser in Florida: Certified Residential
+How to become a Certified Residential Appraiser in Florida

-Certified Residential Appraisers can appraise any 1-4 unit residential property without limits.
-To earn this designation, you need to fulfill the following requirements:
+To earn this designation, you must fulfill the following requirements:

-- 200 hours of required education (100 of which was earned to become a Registered Trainee Appraiser)
+- Complete 204 hours of required education (this includes the 104 required hours to become a Registered Trainee Appraiser)

-- 1,500 hours of acceptable appraisal experience in no fewer than 12 months.
+- Complete 1,500 hours of acceptable appraisal experience in no fewer than 12 months

 - Pass the National Uniform Licensing and Certification Exam for Certified Residential Appraisers